 We hope it will work out, because the lodge is a unique place to stay.

 Viewing Wildlife at the Pakaas Lodge

-Pacaas is the name that the Brazilian explorer Rondôn (begin 20th century) gave to the region, probably because there are so many pacaas – a small rodent that is reminiscent of a agouti but which has white dots on its fur.
+Pacaas is the name that the Brazilian explorer Rondôn (begin 20th century) gave to the region, probably because there are so many pacaas – a small rodent that is reminiscent of an agouti but which has white dots on its fur.
 He came here twice: in 1906 to determine the border between Brazil and Bolivia, and once more in 1930.
-Interesting enough, the indigenous people also call an animal ‘paca’, but it’s a different animal.
+Interestingly enough, the indigenous people also call an animal ‘paca’, but it’s a different animal.

 The circular lodge is unique in its construction.
 From the open-air swimming pool we had a panoramic view of the confluence of the rivers, where around sunrise and sunset freshwater dolphins sometimes gave a show.

 With its 28 huts the lodge is quite large, but it doesn’t feel that way at all.
-Being used to sleeping in a tent or in our vehicle, it was quite a difference to now have comfortable furnished room with a king-sized bed, air conditioning and hot water.
+Being used to sleeping in a tent or in our vehicle, it was quite a difference to now have a comfortable furnished room with a king-sized bed, air conditioning and hot water.
 The huts are covered with pachiuba palmeiro, the leaves of a palm tree that grows across the river, in Bolivia, and the huts are built in the style of the neighboring Warii indigenous people.

 Each morning we got up around sunset, had a cup of coffee and strolled the canopy walkways.
 It was such a pleasant way to start the day.
 Right outside our hut we admired little, red-brown birds with a long beak like a kingfisher.
 One has a nest inside a huge termite nest and we watched for hours how they flew in and out; a magic sight.